HomeArticlesProcedures

 Try these ARRT-style multiple choice questions based on barium study procedures.
 Click an option to check your answer — correct answers turn green, wrong ones turn red.

 1. A patient is scheduled for a double-contrast upper GI series.
-Which of the following best describes the sequence of contrast administration for this study?
+Which combination produces the double-contrast effect?

 ✅ Correct!